COVID-19 - Safety & Protection is Our Priority - More Info

 Big Island Residents for Staycations

-Beginning October 15, travel to Honolulu with pre-travel testing and secondary rapid testing upon arrival in Kona, on the Big Island will exempt all out-of-state travelers from the mandatory 14-day quarantine.
+Beginning October 15, travel to Honolulu with pre-travel testing and secondary quick 15 minute antigen testing upon arrival in Kona and Hilo, on the Big Island will exempt all out-of-state travelers from the mandatory 10-day quarantine.

 The State of Hawaiʻi has established a multi-layered testing and screening process to protect the health and safety of everyone traveling to the Hawaiian Islands.
 All incoming travelers – residents and visitors – are required to have their temperatures checked and complete a health and travel questionnaire using the Safe Travels digital system before they can leave the airport.

 All travelers and returning residents are subject to the dual testing program.
-Those choosing to forego participation in the testing programs will be subject to the 14 day quarantine, upon entering the state.
-Operations that rent vehicles may not rent to any person who is subject to a 14-day traveler quarantine order unless an exemption is granted.
+Those choosing to forego participation in the testing programs will be subject to the 10 day quarantine, upon entering the state.
+Operations that rent vehicles may not rent to any person who is subject to a 10-day traveler quarantine order unless an exemption is granted.

 Please remain informed of the most updated information regarding Pre-travel Negative COVID-19 test to Honolulu on the State of Hawaii’s Department of Health website: